-Construction to convert the entire sixth floor of the College of Nursing (former residence of the Sisters of St. Francis) to a Student Center was completed in March of 2016.
-The new Student Center provides much needed dedicated testing space, a lounge and dining area, conference room for group meetings equipped with a monitor and whiteboard, and study rooms with whiteboard painted walls for small group meetings or individual study.
+The Student Center, opened in March 2016, provides much needed dedicated testing space, a lounge and dining area, conference room for group meetings equipped with a monitor and whiteboard, and study rooms with whiteboard painted walls for small group meetings or individual study.
 The Student Center is that place where students can have a sense of community within the College.
 This fully renovated space provides students with the opportunity to enjoy their physical surroundings, encourages them to stay engaged and allows them to build lasting relationships with each other.